 what are coinjar fees

-Navigating when using a crypto exchange like CoinJar can feel overwhelming, but it doesn’t have to be.
+Navigating fees when using a crypto exchange like CoinJar can feel overwhelming, but it doesn’t have to be.
 This guide breaks down the fees you might encounter when depositing, withdrawing, trading, or sending cryptocurrencies on CoinJar, making it easy to understand what you’re paying for and why.

 Fiat Deposits and Withdrawals: No Fees for Most Methods